I Didn't Think Mineral Sunscreen Was for Me Until I Got My Hands on These 21

 "There are numerous benefits to adding mineral sunscreen to your daily skincare routine," Love Sun Body CEO Terry Zickerman says.
 "Mineral filters are not absorbed into the plasma, and for consumers concerned with the hormonal effects of chemical UV filters, zinc oxide or zinc oxide and titanium dioxide formulas are best."

 Zickerman founded Love Sun Body to create a safe, effective, and environmentally friendly line of mineral sunscreens.
 In 2020, the U.S. Food and Drug Administration revealed a clinical study had found negative effects of six popular chemical sunscreen additives entering and remaining in the bloodstream.
 The good news?
 Mineral sunscreens are safe to use on the skin and trusted to provide broad-spectrum defense against UVA and UVB rays.
-Not only are they a must-have for anyone with acne-prone skin), but they're also immediately effective, with no wait time required after application.
+Not only are they a must-have for anyone with acne-prone skin, but they're also immediately effective, with no wait time required after application.

 "Because of their antibacterial properties, zinc oxide and titanium dioxide UV filters can also be calming to your skin," Zickerman explains.
-It also helps mineral sunscreens are less likely to clog your pores, have a longer shelf life, and can easily be combined with other skincare products for an effortless and natural-looking finish.
+It also helps that mineral sunscreens are less likely to clog your pores, have a longer shelf life, and can easily be combined with other skincare products for an effortless and natural-looking finish.

 mineral-sunscreens-280515-1682479394681-main